Peterabsolon/mobx-blocks/README.md

 # mobx-blocks

-Something like react-query for people who like MobX or keeping their logic and view layers separate.
+react-query wannabe for people who like MobX or keeping their logic and view layers separate

 ## Collection